Water for Elephants (film): Plot

 Circus owner Charlie O'Brien encounters an elderly man named Jacob Jankowski, who is separated from his nursing home group.
 Jacob reveals he once had a career in the circus business and was present during one of the most infamous circus disasters of all time.

 In 1931, when Jacob is a 23-year-old veterinary medicine student taking his final exam at Cornell University, he learns that his parents were killed in a car accident.
 After the bank forecloses on the family home and in the midst of the Great Depression, he jumps onto a passing circus train.

 Jacob meets Camel, an employee with the Benzini Bros., who agrees to help him obtain a job.
 He meets ringmaster August, who after learning of Jacob's veterinary background, hires him to care for the animals.
 Jacob meets August's wife, performer Marlena Rosenbluth, and informs her that their star show horse has laminitis.

-August instructs Jacob to keep the horse performing as long as possible, but he takes it upon himself to euthanize it.
+August instructs Jacob to keep the horse performing as long as possible, but Jacob takes it upon himself to euthanize it.
 A furious August threatens to throw him off the moving train to scare him into submission, but later expresses gratitude to Jacob for potentially saving Marlena from being injured by the sick horse.

 August soon procures Rosie, an Asian elephant, and assigns Jacob to train her.
 He invites Jacob to dinner with him and Marlena, where he observes August's possessive treatment of his wife.
 After August passes out from drunkenness, Jacob and Marlena share a dance and nearly kiss.

 Jacob attempts but fails to train Rosie, and August beats her with a bullhook when she fails to follow orders.
 After the elephant runs off and nearly injures Marlena during a show, August savagely beats her.
 Jacob, with help from Marlena, Camel, and his roommate Walter, cleans her wounds and gives her buckets of whisky to numb her pain.

 They unexpectedly discover that Rosie understands Polish commands.
 She begins to perform beautifully and the circus enjoys a short period of success.